bassaboi/airybo-core-v1/:api/README.md

 package.json:	 The Ingredient List.
 Defines the technical stack (Node.js, Fastify, Prisma) and the automation scripts for building the API.

-index.ts:  The Brain.
+index.ts:  CIP Rule #1: Capture the interest before requiring identity.
+Purpose: The Brain.
 Contains the core Capture Logic.
 It receives incoming scans, assigns idempotency keys, and saves them to the database.

 prisma/ Folder: 	The Blueprint Room.
 Holds the database schema definitions.